Le0nX/le0nx.github.io/about.md

 Hello,
 I am Denis,

-Currently, I am a M.Sc. student on Artificial Intelligence at the University of Edinburgh, what can I tell you about me?
+Currently, I am a software engineer in Moscow, what can I tell you about me?

 Clearly, I am very interested in iOS app development.
+Previously I was working on the helicopter-tpe UAV project in a small startup.

 One important part of me is my curiosity, you can see all my unrelated projects.
 Basically, I am curious and love learning and sometimes I get carried away.
 I have ‘developed’ OS from scratch, love investing, created some web pages, hacked some cars, learn several languages, etc. etc.